mighty-gerbils/gerbil/doc/guide.md

 ```

-You can now build your library with `build.ss` and have it
+You can now build the library by invoking `build.ss` and have it
 installed into `$GERBIL_HOME/lib`.
 ```
 $ ./build.ss